Carlen Fifer, M.D.

 To be considered, applicants should have completed three years of training in an accredited American or Canadian pediatric residnecy by the time the fellowship begins.
 Exceptional applicants will be considered for fast-track review after two years of equivalent pediatric residency.
 Applicants are notified regarding interviews after the appliaction and evaluation forms have been received.
 Currently faculty and fellows interview candidates during their visit to Ann Arbor and evaluate eligible candidates for their preparedness, communication skills, motivation, integrity, and aptitude and their previous performance in rigorous residency programs based on the individual interview, the evaluations, and other materials submitted by the applicant.

-The division participates in the Pediatric Cardiology Fellowship match administered through the National Resident Match Program.
+The division participates in the Pediatric Cardiology Fellowship match administered through the National Residency Match Program.
 Applicants must advise the program director of his/her NRMP number as early as possible.
 Special consideration for applicants outside the match is possible on an ad hoc basis.
 The University of Michigan is committed to a policy of nondiscrimination and equal opportunity for all persons.

 Thank you for your interest in the University of Michigan's Pediatric Cardiology Fellowship Program.
 Applications are accepted through ERAS.